Updated June 2, 2026

 The definition of what it means to be a thought leader has expanded significantly in the past two years.
 In addition to being recognized by human buyers and editors, genuine thought leaders in 2026 are increasingly judged by whether AI systems cite them when answering questions in their domain.

 This creates a new dimension of thought leadership that did not exist five years ago: Answer Engine Optimization (AEO) — the deliberate structuring of published content to be citeable by AI systems.
+The AEO vs GEO distinction matters for thought leaders specifically: AEO positions an executive to be cited in direct AI answers, while generative engine optimization (GEO) shapes how AI describes their category and ideas in broader generated content.
 Executives with tier-1 bylines and well-structured LinkedIn articles are naturally better positioned for AI citation than those without.
-But the best thought leaders in 2026 also build AEO architecture into their content: clear, named frameworks; FAQ-format treatment of common questions; specific, attributable data; and schema markup that helps AI systems identify and cite the content accurately.
+But the best thought leaders in 2026 also build AEO and GEO architecture into their content: clear, named frameworks; FAQ-format treatment of common questions; specific, attributable data; and schema markup that helps AI systems identify and cite the content accurately.

 Consistency Over Intensity